rapidsai/devcontainers/USAGE_IN_PROJECT.md

 ## Quickstart

 At this point, you have cloned a repo that you've heard has a devcontainer.
-You can see the file(s) for yourself by looking in your repo's `.devcontainer` folder.
-You may find a `devcontainer.json` file, or you may find some number of folders, such as `cuda12.0-conda` and `cuda12.0-pip`.
-If you find folders, these each contain a `devcontainer.json` file.
-These files specify how to create and run a container that leaves you with a good setup to do development.
+You can see the file(s) for yourself by inspecting the repo's `.devcontainer` folder.
+The .devcontainer folder will have either a `devcontainer.json` file, or some number of folders, such as `cuda12.0-conda` and `cuda12.0-pip`.
+Where folders are present, each contain a `devcontainer.json` file.
+These files specify how to create and run a container with a known-good development environment.

 ### VS Code (Recommended)